-This education session will provide an overview of the professional standards of conduct governing planners.
-The Canadian Institute of Planner's new Professional Code of Practice will be the central focus and will be used to generate discussion about issues confronting planners working in the public and private sectors.
+This course will provide you with an overview of the professional standards of conduct governing planners.
+The APPI Professional Code of Practice will be the central focus of the course and will be used to generate group discussion about issues confronting planners working in the public service and private industry.
 This discussion will help planners address a range of questions including: